Kaufmann's: Acquisitions and closure

 The Kaufmann's flagship store was rebranded as Macy's after the company acquired Kaufmann's parent company in 2005.
 Several Kaufmann's holiday traditions continued to prevail after the company was taken over by Macy's, including animated Christmas windows and Santa Land.
 As of 2006, several Kaufmann's plaques were still visible on the building.

-On July 13, 2015, Macy's announced it sold the downtown property to Core Realty, ending the building's use as a department store after 128 years on September 20, 2015 with plans to redevelop the building for mixed use.
+On July 13, 2015, Macy's announced it sold the downtown property to Core Realty, ending the building's use as a department store after 128 years on September 20, 2015, with plans to redevelop the building for mixed use.
 The new development, which includes apartments, restaurants and a hotel, was slated to open in late 2017, but was delayed because the building was without a permanent power source.
 As of August 2018, restaurant, hotel and apartment owners were expecting to be able to allow occupants by the end of the year.
 By April 2020 the Project was still unfinished and to be sold to another development company.
 In 2020, Target Corporation announced they will open a 22,000 SF location on the first floor of the former Kaufmann's space by Christmas, 2021.
-A second major tenant is currently being looked at for the second floor space.
+Burlington Coat Factory took over as the 2nd floor tenant in September 2023.
 In total, the upper floors have been redeveloped into 311 apartments as well as a 410-space parking garage.